 Sterling Williams-CeciStudent Researcher

 Interested in joining us?
-Applications for the 2021 cohort will open in the fall of 2020.
-In the meantime, you can learn more about the process here.
-We always welcome ideas for initiatives and projects.
+Applications for the next spring cohort will open in October 2022.
 If you are thinking about a summer project or an independent study, please send a one-page outline to email@example.com.

 The Digital Due Process Clinic is a setting in which students: